The Steel Yard

 Annali Kiers

-Competing interests in large paved surfaces for outdoor work space and vehicular movement and a sustainable campus without large expanses of impervious pavement are the driving forces of the landscape design.
-The design is centered on a paved plane, ‘the carpet,’ which is woven with heavy- and light-duty pavements, impermeable and pervious materials.
+Competing interests in large paved surfaces for outdoor workspace and vehicular movement and the desire for a sustainable campus without large expanses of impervious pavement are the driving forces behind the design.
+To achieve the competing goals, the landscape design is centered on a paved plane, and a ‘carpet’ weaves together heavy- and light-duty pavements and impermeable and pervious materials.
 The margins beyond the pavement act as ‘stormwater moats’ infiltrating runoff and providing habitat for volunteer vegetation.
-Building the carpet over existing grade reduced excavate and allowed all contaminated soil to remain on-site in landforms.

-Today, the Steel Yard is a reclaimed urban landscape that represents the neighborhood’s industrial history while also offering a campus for industrial arts education, workforce training, and small-scale manufacturing.
+The final project meets the preservation standards required of a National Historic Register site and leads by example in its innovative design for passive, on-site stormwater management.
+Today, the Steel Yard is a reclaimed urban landscape representing the neighborhood’s industrial history while offering a campus for industrial arts education, workforce training, and small-scale manufacturing.
 In addition, the Steel Yard is a lead partner in the intentional reclamation of Providence's "Industrial Valley" and serves as a modern, publicly accessible, de facto park.

 2013 Silver Medal, Rudy Bruner Award for Urban Excellence